mohtashim-ali/course-project-the-basis/README.md

 # The Basis

 Welcome to our project!
-Below is a table of contects which make it easy for the viewer to follow the ins and outs of our Calculator.
+Below is a breakdown which make it easy for the viwer to learn about our Calculator.

 ## Phase 0